nathanbreez/universe/universe/Configuration/README.md

 # get it at my.telegram.org | api development tools | then fill
 Api_ID = int(then_get("Api_ID", "182838181")) # <- fill in here " "
 Api_Hash = str(then_get("Api_Hash", "57c7822bw02dE")) # <- fill in here " "
+# Mobile Phone Number...
+Don't forget your country code
+# this is for your telethon string in local data, so you don't refill it again
+# later you just need a verification code from telegram
+MobilePhoneNumber = str(then_get("MobilePhoneNumber", "+621234566")) # <- fill in here

 ### Logger Information
 # add @MissRose_Bot to ur chat and write /id to get ur chat id